Nissan CEO says it would be hard to hide any effort to falsify emissions data

-NEW YORK (Reuters) - Nissan Motor Co (7201.T) CEO Carlos Ghosn said it would be difficult for an automaker to conceal internally an effort to falsify vehicle emissions data, such as has happened at Volkswagen AG (VOWG_p.DE).
+NEW YORK, Sept 22 (Reuters) - Nissan Motor Co CEO Carlos Ghosn said it would be difficult for an automaker to conceal internally an effort to falsify vehicle emissions data, such as has happened at Volkswagen AG.

 The revelation at VW raises new “trust” issues for global automakers in the eyes of consumers, Ghosn told Reuters journalists in New York on Tuesday.